t9md/vagrant-snap/README.md

 [sahara](https://github.com/jedi4ever/sahara)

 ## Other
-I intentionally avoid naming this plugin as 'vagrant-snapshot', because I believe Vagrant author
+I intentionally avoided naming this plugin as 'vagrant-snapshot', because I believe Vagrant author
 implement snap shot management feature and want to use 'snapshot' as command name.